Deepakdekisugi/paradox/README.md

 Ready to dive in?
 Check out our [Getting Started](https://github.com/codex-kundan/paradox/blob/main/src/data/GETTING_STARTED.md) guide for new members to learn how to get involved and make the most out of your experience with the Paradox Coding Club.

 ## Contact Us
 If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [paradoxcodingclub@outlook.com](mailto:paradoxcodingclub@outlook.com).
-We'd love to hear from you!
+We'd love to hear from you.

 Happy coding! 🚀